By Grace Through Faith

 A Sermon on Ephesians 2:8-10Read more

-Salvation is the result of God’s grace alone!
-As Dr. Martyn Lloyd-Jones preaches from Ephesians 2:8-10, we are not saved by anything we do or any merits we earn, but it is wholly the result of grace.
-For man in his sin is unable to do anything pleasing to God.
-For he is unable to even believe the good news of the Gospel without the work of the Holy Spirit giving him a new heart.
-This is contrary to what many men have believed and taught throughout the centuries.
-Some say that grace is good, but not sufficient to save, whereas some have gone as far as saying that by the works of the Law alone men can be saved and made right with God.
+Salvation is the result of God’s grace alone.
+In this sermon on Ephesians 2:8–10 titled “ By Grace Through Faith,” Dr. Martyn Lloyd-Jones preaches that no one is saved by anything they do or any merits they earn, but it is wholly the result of grace.
+For in their sin, no one is able to do anything pleasing to God nor able to even believe the good news of the gospel without the work of the Holy Spirit giving them a new heart.
+This is contrary to what many have believed and taught throughout the centuries.
+Some say that grace is good but not sufficient to save, whereas some have gone as far as saying that by the works of the law alone people can be saved and made right with God.
 But the apostle Paul clearly denies any such teaching in his insistence on the power of God’s grace alone.
-For through grace God gives men the gift of faith.
-It is faith that is the instrumental cause of justification, for by it believers are united to Christ and receive the benefits of his life, death, and resurrection.
-Listen as Dr. Lloyd-Jones explains this great doctrine of justification by faith alone that is the very heart of Christianity.
-For without it there is no true gospel.
+For through grace God gives people the gift of faith.
+It is faith that is the instrumental cause of justification and by it believers are united to Christ and receive the benefits of His life, death, and resurrection.
+Listen as Dr. Lloyd-Jones explains this great doctrine of justification by faith alone that is the very heart of Christianity and without it there is no true gospel.

 Additional Scripture Translations